Can a Company Culture Be Changed?

 Old vs. new organisations.

-From our experience is it more challenging to change the culture of an existing company than it is to create a culture in a brand-new organisation.
+From my experience, it’s more challenging to change the culture of an existing company than it is to create a culture in a brand-new organisation.
 But neither is impossible, it just takes work.

 When an existing culture is already present, people have to unlearn old values, bad habits, attitudes and behaviours before they can learn new ones, and this takes time.